-Toben often uses polemical language that may well cause offence to Jewish people.
+Tobin often uses polemical language that may well cause offence to Jewish people.
 But if his language offends Jews, it’s surely no more offensive than recurrent vilification of Muslims (and occasionally Christians) by some Jewish and non-Jewish commentators in Australia.
-Toben’s key ‘thought-crime’ appears to be his rejection of the mainstream narrative of the history of World War Two.
-The judgement against Toben makes it clear that it was that specific issue – a matter of historical debate – that was the nub of the case brought against him.
+Tobin’s key ‘thought-crime’ appears to be his rejection of the mainstream narrative of the history of World War Two.
+The judgement against Tobin makes it clear that it was that specific issue – a matter of historical debate – that was the nub of the case brought against him.

-The judgement handed down against Dr Toben by Justice Branson on 17th September 2002 sought to restrain him from “further publishing information which conveyed the following imputations:
+The judgement handed down against Dr Tobin by Justice Branson on 17th September 2002 sought to restrain him from “further publishing information which conveyed the following imputations: